marisol-barrientos/Requirements_Change_for_Business_Process_Compliance/README.md

 # Requirements Change for Business Process Compliance (RC4PC)

-Impact Analysis of Regulatory Requirement Changes on Business Process Compliance
+**Impact Analysis of Regulatory Requirement Changes on Business Process Compliance**

 **RC4PC** is a research prototype for analyzing the **impact of changes in regulatory requirements on business process compliance**.
-It provides a three-step pipeline that leverages AI-assisted analysis (via GPT-4.1) and scripted logic to identify and assess changes and their implications on process compliance.
+It implements a **three-step analysis pipeline** that combines AI-assisted analysis and algorithmic change detection to (i) formalize regulatory requirements, (ii) identify atomic requirement changes, and (iii) assess their impact on business process compliance.

-This repository accompanies the experiments and figures presented in the related research paper.
+This repository accompanies the experiments, analyses, and figures presented in the associated research paper.

 ---

+## Overview of the RC4PC Pipeline

+The RC4PC approach consists of three main steps:

+1. **Requirement Formalization**
+   Natural-language regulatory requirements are transformed into a structured, machine-interpretable representation using an LLM.

+2. **Atomic Change Detection**
+   Fine-grained (atomic) changes between two versions of a requirement are identified using a dedicated change analysis algorithm.

+3. **Compliance Impact Analysis**
+   The detected requirement changes are analyzed to assess their impact on business process compliance.

+The pipeline is executed iteratively across **multiple datasets and multiple runs** to study result stability.

+---

 ## Repository Structure

 ```
+├── config/        # Configuration files (e.g., API keys)
-├── data/          # Input regulatory texts and output results
+├── data/          # Input data and outputs for all pipeline steps
+├── evaluation/    # Ground truth, baselines, stability analysis, and expert comparisons
+├── figures/       # Figures used in the paper
-├── notebooks/     # Jupyter notebooks implementing the 3-step pipeline
+├── notebooks/     # Jupyter notebooks to run the pipeline and analyses
-├── scripts/       # Core scripts for change detection and evaluation
+├── scripts/       # Core algorithms and analysis scripts
-├── figures/       # Figures generated for the paper
 ├── environment.yml
-├── config/         # Contains api_keys.json
-├── ground_truth_sum_analysis_results/ # Includes an Excel sheet summarizing the ground truth and analyzing the results
 ```

-### 1. `data/`
-Contains both input and output data:
-- Raw compliance requirements (old and new versions)
-- Intermediate outputs from each pipeline step (i.e., step 1 and 2)
-- Final impact analysis results (i.e., step 3)

-### 2. `notebooks/`
-Contains a Jupyter notebooks that implement the RC4PC pipeline:
-- **Step 1:** Automatically formalizes compliance requirements provided in natural language text (calls OpenAI GPT-4.1)
-- **Step 2:** Compute atomic change operations (calls script from `scripts/`)
-- **Step 3:** Assess impact on compliance (calls OpenAI GPT-4.1 again)

-### 3. `scripts/`
-Includes Python scripts to:
-- Identify atomic change operations between old and new versions of a formalized compliance requirement
-- Evaluate the outputs of each step
-- Support additional utility and analysis functions

-### 4. `figures/`
-All the figures and diagrams included in the paper are stored here.
+---

+## Folder Description

+### config/

+Contains configuration files required to run the pipeline:
+- API keys for LLM-based analysis steps
+- Other configuration parameters used by notebooks and scripts

+---

+### data/

+Contains **both input and output data** used throughout the experiments.

+- **Input data**
+  - Multiple versions of regulatory requirements
+  - Corresponding business process models
+  - Organized per dataset

+- **Output data**
+  - Intermediate results produced by each pipeline step
+  - Final compliance impact analysis results
+  - Stored separately for each dataset and each of the five iterations

+This structure supports reproducibility and stability analysis.

+---

+### evaluation/

+Contains all artifacts related to evaluation and comparison, including:

+1. **Quantitative result analysis**
+   Precision, Recall, and F1-score calculations.

+2. **Stability analysis of RC4PC**
+   Analysis of result consistency across multiple iterations.

+3. **Ground truth**
+   Gold-standard annotations used for evaluation.

+4. **Baseline comparison**
+   Results obtained by applying *Winter et al. (2020)* to the same datasets.

+5. **Additional evaluation artifacts**
+   - The 9 requirements from *Zasada et al. (2023)* formalized using our requirement representation.
+   - Comparison between:
+     - Annotations produced by two compliance experts
+     - Annotations produced by one of the authors and used as ground truth
+   - Includes:
+     - Instructions provided to the experts
+     - The comparison protocol
+     - The expert annotations
+     - Analysis of results

+---

+### figures/

+Contains all figures and diagrams included in the associated research paper.

+---

+### notebooks/

+Contains Jupyter notebooks used to execute and analyze the RC4PC pipeline:

+- **Main pipeline notebook**
+  Provides an easy-to-use interface for executing:
+  - Step 1: Requirement formalization
+  - Step 2: Atomic change detection
+  - Step 3: Compliance impact analysis

+- **Stability analysis notebook**
+  Used to calculate and analyze the stability of the results for step 1 and step 3 across multiple iterations.

+---

+### scripts/

+Contains Python scripts implementing the core logic of RC4PC:

+- Implementation of the **atomic change detection algorithm** (Step 2)
+- Scripts to:
+  - Analyze pipeline outputs
+  - Compute result distributions
+  - Support evaluation and auxiliary analyses

+These scripts are invoked by the notebooks and can also be executed independently.

 ---